I. What’s in Kawasaki?

 II. com·ic /ˈkämik/

-The first of the museum’s frequently rotating exhibits spotlights the life and career of Ippei Okamoto 岡本 一平 (June 11, 1886 – October 11, 1948).
+The first of the museum’s frequently rotating exhibits spotlights the life and career of Ippei Okamoto 岡本 一平 (June 11, 1886 – October 11, 1948), who was active from 1912-1948.
 Okamoto-san is one of the early pioneers of Japanese manga, but among my co-workers is known only for fathering Tarō Okamoto 岡本 太郎, an avant-garde painter and sculptor.
 Shame on them.
 The father’s talent is undeniable, as is his historical importance.
 In the early 20th century Ippei’s work was seen widely, as he was a cartoonist for the widely circulated Asahi Shimbun 朝日新聞社.
 Ippei also brought American comics to Japan, and his work appeared in advertisements and books (source).
 In just a few glimpses of Ippei Okamoto’s cartoons I could see humor, emotional content, and a timelessness that makes his work fresh and accessible.
 [Enjoy these pictures – these are hard to come by online]

 III. 中田 和昭 Nakada (Nakata) Kazuaki (1931 – May 2005)